BC Living

 Dream Home: $8 Million for a Modern Surprise

-Exercising, stretching and posture checks can help ease the aches caused by a home work environment
+Exercising, stretching and posture checks can help ease the aches caused by sitting most of the day.

 Break up your sitting with a walk during your workday.
 Aim for a minimum of 20 minutes and go for a brisk walk outdoors to increase your heart rate and move your body.

 Both feet should rest flat on the floor and there should be about a 90-degree bend at your knees and at your hips.
-If the chairs in your home do not adjust, then you could prop your feet up on textbooks, boxes or other items you have around the house.
+If your chair does not adjust, you can prop your feet up on textbooks, boxes or other items you have around.
 Your bum should be near the back of the chair so that your thighs are supported.
 If your chair does not have any back support, try taking a small pillow or rolled-up towel and placing it between your low back and chair back for support.

 Even with a good setup, we can end up with poor slouching posture, so try to check in with your posture throughout the day.
 Sit tall with your shoulders relaxed and your rib cage stacked over your pelvis.
 The idea is not to have perfect posture all day long, but rather to catch yourself slouching and to make a small adjustment to your posture as many times as you can remember.